pwhe23/DbConnectionWrapper/README.md

 It has support for Stored Procedures, Functions, and Table-Valued Functions and formats the logs such that they can be directly run in SSMS which is extremely useful for debugging.

+All the code is in the `DbConnectionWrapper.cs` class, but I'm working on adding a Nuget package.

 ## Usage

 ``` C#